Menu

 How to Get Around

 WALK/BIKE: Downtown, North Campus and most intown neighborhoods are compact and easy to navigate on foot or bike.
+On campus, Bulldog Bikeshare offers e-bikes for rent.
 BikeAthens has a map of bike paths.
 (Drivers, remember to stop for pedestrians, and allow three feet between your car and bicyclists!)
 The North Oconee River Greenway runs from Sandy Creek Nature Center through downtown to College Station Road on the Eastside.
-The Firefly Trail runs east from The Mark development down the hill from downtown toward the river, and west from downtown Winterville, with a gap in the middle expected to be filled this year.
-A newly opened bridge over Trail Creek near Dudley Park pays homage to the historic train trestle pictured on the back cover of R.E.M.’s Murmur album.
+The nearly completed Firefly Trail runs east from The Mark development down the hill from downtown toward the river, and west from downtown Winterville, with a gap remaining in the middle.
+A bridge over Trail Creek near Dudley Park pays homage to the historic train trestle pictured on the back cover of R.E.M.’s Murmur album.

 TAKE A CAB: Athens taxis are mostly large vans shared with other passengers.
 Fares aren’t metered; they’re based on zones and should be posted inside the cab.
 Vans gather by the Arch late at night.
 Expect to be asked whether you’re going to the Eastside or Westside.
 With multiple stops to make, the ride might take a while.
 Uber and Lyft also operate in Athens.